 The Delaware Choral Society (DCS) was formed in Dover in 1957 by a group of church choirs desiring to perform Handel's Messiah.
 Originally Messiah was performed every December, but over the course of time, the group decided to branch out into other choral music of the great composers.
 Now works by composers from the Renaissance to the present, as well as renditions of spirituals, folk, and popular music, are performed in concerts held at least twice every year.
 However, every fifth year the DCS celebrates its beginnings by perfoming Handel's Messiah.
 In 2014 the Delaware Youth Chorale (DYC) was formed by the DCS to introduce middle school-aged children to the joys of choral singing.
 The DYC is now an integral part of DCS concerts.
 For an overview of all of our concerts, click on Our History.

 Dr. James Wilson, Artistic Director

 Sherry Roscoe, Accompanist

-After growing up in New Mexico, graduating from college in Iowa, and living briefly in Cleveland, OH for an internship, Sherry has been calling Delaware home for the past 18 years.
+After growing up in New Mexico, graduating from college in Iowa, and living in Cleveland, OH, Sherry has been calling Delaware home for the past 20 years.

 Sherry received Bachelor’s degrees in Music Education (K-12) and Music Therapy from Wartburg College in Waverly, IA.
 Upon graduation she began teaching elementary music, band and chorus in Caroline County, MD.
 She then began to work as a private contractor providing Music Therapy services to area schools, nursing homes, and agencies serving those with mental and physical challenges.
 The development of Sherry’s home music studio began in 1995, and Sherry’s Piano Studio continues to thrive, providing piano lessons to students of all ages.

-Currently serving in the music program at Three Stones Church in Dover, Sherry has also served in local area churches as Director of Contemporary Music, Organist, Handbell Director, and Accompanist.
-Sherry maintains a private piano studio of over 30 students as she continues on in her love of teaching.
-She also enjoys accompanying for groups and individuals in the local area with individuals, groups, and schools.
+Currently serving as Music Director at Three Stones Church in Dover, Sherry has also served in several local churches as Director of Contemporary Music, Organist, Handbell Director, and Accompanist.
+She is employed frequently as an accompaniest in the local area with individuals, groups, and schools.

 Sherry is married to Jim Roscoe, and has three children; Bryan, Elyse and Chrystopher.